Stryxus/Stryxus/README.md

 </h1>

 #### About me
-I am a disabled Full-Stack Software Engineer who is unable work yet, tries to stay economically active, under whatever definition you may have for that.
+I'm a disabled Full-Stack Software Engineer who is unable work yet, tries to stay economically active, under whatever definition you may have for that.
 I do programming in my own time when I am able (which is unpredictable).
 I selflessly aim to make the experiences and lives of individuals better through programming and tech in general.
 Sometimes, taking it a bit too far, as iv been told 😂

 #### 🤝🏻 &nbsp;My Social Life?